gauravpandeypes/Chrome-extension-vaccine/readme.md

 Automatically clicks if vaccine slot is available for the next day.
 Doesn't automate the human related steps like entering OTP, captcha.

+By default works for 18+ age but can be modified to 45+ by changing the age variable in code/content.js to var age='45'

 **Instructions to install** 👇

 1) Download zip and extract![1](./images/6.PNG)